ibm-cloud-docs/transit-gateway/add-prefix-filters.md

       * **Classic infrastructure** networks allow you to connect to IBM Cloud classic resources.
 Only one classic infrastructure connection is allowed per account.
       * **VPC** networks can contain compute resources, allowing you to connect to your account's VPC resources, or, with approval, another account's VPC resources.
-      * **Direct Link** creates a network connection to and from Direct Link 2.0 gateways so that there is a secure connection to on-premises networks and other resources connected to the transit gateway.
+      * **Direct Link** creates a network connection to and from Direct Link 2.0 gateways so that there is a secure connection to on-premises networks and other resources that are connected to the transit gateway.

-         If you select **Direct Link**, you must also log in to the [Direct Link console](https://cloud.ibm.com/interconnectivity/direct-link){: external} (using the same IBM Cloud account) and specify **Transit Gateway** as the type of network connection for your direct link.
+         If you select **Direct Link**, you must also log in to the [Direct Link console](https://cloud.ibm.com/interconnectivity/direct-link){: external} (that uses the same IBM Cloud account) and specify **Transit Gateway** as the type of network connection for your direct link.
 You can specify the connection type when you create a direct link, or after your direct link is provisioned.
 For instructions, see [Updating the network connection type](/docs/dl?topic=dl-virtual-connection-types){: external}.
          {: important}

-      * **{{site.data.keyword.powerSys_notm}}** creates a network connection to and from a {{site.data.keyword.powerSys_notm}} instance so that the {{site.data.keyword.powerSys_notm}} network and resources can connect to networks and other resources connected to the transit gateway.
+      * **{{site.data.keyword.powerSys_notm}}** creates a network connection to and from a {{site.data.keyword.powerSys_notm}} instance so that the {{site.data.keyword.powerSys_notm}} network and resources can connect to networks and other resources that are connected to the transit gateway.

          If you select **{{site.data.keyword.powerSys_notm}}**, a Power Systems Virtual Server workspace must be created in a data center after the Power Edge Router has been deployed.
 For more information, see [Getting started with the Power Edge Router](/docs/power-iaas?topic=power-iaas-per).
          {: important}

    * For Connection reach, select one of the following options:
       * **Add new connection in this account** - Enter an optional connection name.
       * **Request connection to a network in another account** - Enter the IBM Cloud ID of the account that manages the network that you want to connect to, and a connection name.
-All resources connected to that transit gateway will be accessible from the other network.
+All resources connected to that transit gateway are accessible from the other network.
    * Complete all other required information for your connection.

 1. Optionally, you can create prefix filters to permit or deny specific routes on specific connections.

-   To begin, expand the drop-down arrow in the upper right of the Prefix filtering section.
+   To begin, expand the arrow in the upper right of the Prefix filtering section.
 Then, complete the following information:

    * Adjust the **Default filter** as needed.
 Your choices are as follows: